 Halloween around the World

-Halloween is one of the oldest holidays in the World.
-Today it is celebrated around the World in different ways from Day of the Dead in Mexico to The Festival of Light in Japan and trick or treating in Britain.
-Find out how people celebrate Halloween around the World and is it really all about candy?
+Halloween is one of the oldest holidays in the world.
+Today you can now send Halloween cards by Hallmark to your friends who may be celebrating around the world in different ways, from Day of the Dead in Mexico to The Festival of Light in Japan and trick or treating in Britain.
+Find out how people celebrate Halloween around the world and is it really all about candy?

 Day of the Dead, Mexico